On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Houghton Library MS Am 1118.1 (15).
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Further Poems (1929), 8, from the fascicle copy (B), without stanza division, in twenty-one lines.

-In the Fall, Dickinson copied this poem into Fascicle 19 in the third position.
-While it’s not clear what for Dickinson constituted “more orderly” poetry, this poem has a mostly regular syllabic structure of 8686 and an almost discernible rhyme scheme.
-It's the poem’s unmistakable mood of confidence, and its bold declaration of artistic independence–“No Man instructed me” (line 2)–that might have struck Higginson as somewhat “unruly” or at least ironic in terms of the framing letter’s many protestations of Dickinson’s submission and obedience to his “precepts” about poetry.
+In Fall 1862, Dickinson copied this poem into Fascicle 19 in the third position.
+While it’s not clear what for Dickinson constituted the “more orderly” poetry Higginson asked of her, this poem has a mostly regular syllabic structure of 8686 and an almost discernible rhyme scheme.
+It's the poem’s unmistakable mood of confidence, and its bold declaration of artistic independence—“No Man instructed me”—that might have struck Higginson as somewhat “unruly” or at least ironic in terms of the framing letter’s many protestations of Dickinson’s submission and obedience to his “precepts” about poetry.
 In this fantasy of having “Ballet knowledge” and putting it “abroad” to great acclaim, is Dickinson mocking Higginson’s injunction to her not to publish?

 carries an implicit class consciousness, suggesting the speaker’s own divided or mischievous sensibility; she courts the classical arts but identifies with the popular forms.
 In addition, notions of gender are wheeled around, the regalia and postures of the prima ballerina parodied and replaced with the playful (or earnest) performance of the prima female impersonator.